 Everyone knows that North America and Europe are fantastic ski destinations, but did you also know that it is possible to ski on all of the other continents as well?
-Yep, that's right, you can actually ski in Africa, Australia, and even Antarctica if you really want to.
+Yep, that's right, you can actually ski in Africa, Australia, and even Antarctica if that's something that you like to do.
 If one of your goals is to ski the world, we have some suggestions on the very best places to hit the slopes on all seven continents.Continue to 2 of 8 below.

 02 of 08

-Let's face it, North America has an amazing number of great ski destinations to choose from, many of which are amongst the very best in the world.
-But, it's tough to top Jackson Hole, which has more than 2500 skiable acres and receives more than 400 inches of snowfall in an average year.
-The resort has plenty to offer both beginner and intermediate skiers, but the experts will really be in their element in Wyoming's winter playground, which features some challenging runs and plenty of vertical with a majestic backdrop that is second to none.Continue to 3 of 8 below.
+Let's face it, North America has an amazing number of great ski destinations to choose from, many of which are amongst the very best in the entire world.
+But, it's tough to top Jackson Hole in Wyoming, which has more than 2500 skiable acres and receives an average of over 400 inches of snowfall in any given year.
+The resort has plenty to offer both beginner and intermediate skiers, but the experts will really be in their element in this majestic winter playground that features some challenging runs and plenty of vertical with a stunning mountain backdrop that is second to none.Continue to 3 of 8 below.

 03 of 08

 European skiers also have a blessing of riches when it comes to great ski resorts, most of which can be found in the Alps of France, Italy, and Switzerland.
-Perhaps the very best of all is St. Moritz, which is amongst the oldest winter resort destinations in the world.
-The region is known for its spectacular powder and impressive vertical dropping, with skiers descending more than 5000 feet on some of the trails.
-This place has been a favorite ski area for Europeans since the 19th century, and for good reason.
-It is simply one of the best in the entire world.Continue to 4 of 8 below.
+Perhaps the very best of all is St. Moritz, which is amongst the oldest winter resort destinations on the planet.
+The region is famous for its spectacular powder and impressive vertical drops that can send skiers plummeting down more than 5000 feet on some of the trails.
+St. Mortiz has been a favorite ski area for Europeans since the 19th century, and for good reason.
+It is simply put, one of the best places to go skiing in the entire world.Continue to 4 of 8 below.

 04 of 08